wp-plugins/bloglovin-widget/readme.txt

 == Description ==

-Tired of the default Bloglovin' widgets?
-Well now you can display your follower count in style.
+Please note: We now recommend that you display the official [Bloglovin' Button](https://wordpress.org/plugins/bloglovin-button/) rather than use this plugin.
+We initially made this plugin when the official Bloglovin' Widget was pretty ugly, but now it's very nice :)

+**How to use this widget**

 Simply add the link to your Bloglovin' page and this plugin will automatically fetch your follower count.
 You can then display this anywhere you like using our stylish widget options.

-This widget was developed by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin).
-We make themes too, check them out :)
+This widget was created by [pipdig](http://www.pipdig.co?utm_source=wordpress&utm_medium=wprepo&utm_campaign=bloglovin).

 == Installation ==